LuizPaulo23/LuizPaulo23/README.md

 </a>

 - 🔭 Data Scientist Intern at 4intelligence
-- 🌱 I’m currently learning Shiny, AutoML, Ensemble Learning and Web Scraping.
+- 🌱 I’m currently learning C++, Shiny and AutoML.

 <div>
 <a href="https://github.com/LuizPaulo23">